durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

 ![plot of chunk cookingByHalfhourIndicator](figure/cookingByHalfhourIndicator-1.png)

 Overall we can observe more reported early morning weekday food preparation on weekdays in later years compared to 1974 and less at weekday lunch times.
 Food preparation also appears to have shifted to later in the day by 2005.
 The same ealry morning shifts are also seen on Saturdays and Sundays but the most notable weekend change is the reduction in lunchtime food preparation on Sundays with a shift towards the evening peak period (17:00 - 18:00).
+Overall substantial change may have taken place between 1974 and 1985 but with a slower rate of change thereafter confirming Cheng et al’s results for the reduction in total time spent preparing food in the UK between 1974 and 2000 (Cheng et al. 2007, 46).
+The analysis also highlights the disappearance of late evening food preparation which may have been associated with preparing food for the next day or for a late ‘supper’ (Cheng et al. 2007).

 The following charts show the distribution of eating across time of day and day of the week for the different surveys.
 Again the first chart shows the % of episodes recorded as eating whilst the second uses the 'any in the  half hour' indicator.
 Again we do not see substantial differences although as before the suppression of multiple episodes means that the apparebnt magnitude of change over time is (correctly?) reduced.